sagemath/trac_to_gh/Issue 4114.md

 # Issue 4114: [with patch, needs review] hang in lisp.py on OS X 10.5

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4114

 Original creator: mhansen